Waayway/nixos-waayway/Readme.md

+# This is the old version see branch main for the newest.

 # Actuall good setup of nixos

 Had a setup of nixos was trying it out but was always lacking in how to set it up....